Menu

 Resources and Audit

-• Throughout the year there were interim Budget reports which detailed the school’s financial position in relation to income and expenditure, particularly in relation to the school budget set in 2021 for the 2021/2022 school year.
-This process continued in summer term 2022 when the new budget for 2022/2023 was presented, as well as budgets for 2023/24 and 2024/25, and agreed.
+Throughout the year there were interim Budget reports which detailed the school’s financial position in relation to income and expenditure.
+Budgets for 2024/2025 in addition to three year budgets were presented, and agreed.

 Standards

-• The Governors considered many issues over the course of the year, in particular ones related to pupil achievement, so that they could be sure that the school was on track to fulfil its ambitious targets for all pupils - with additional focus on ‘closing the gap’.
+The Governors considered many issues over the course of the year, in particular ones related to pupil achievement, so that they could be sure that the school was on track to fulfil its ambitious targets for all pupils.
 With regard to assessment information, the Governors were kept informed of our procedures relating to pupil progress and how these are used to support future learning.
+Governors were encouraged by the very high standards maintained in the Phonics Screening Check, Y4 Multiplication Tables Check, an Key Stage 2 SATS.
+Pupils outcomes were excellent and well above national averages in all areas.

-• Updates to the School Development Plan were discussed.
-The Governors wholeheartedly approved of the aims of the three main strands to the SDP – ‘Curriculum’, ‘Shining Even Brighter (COVID 19 Recovery)’ and ‘Leadership and Development’.
+Updates to the Three-Year Plan and School Development Plan were discussed at length.
+The Governors wholeheartedly approved of the aims of the four main ‘Golden Threads’ of the SDP – ‘Preparing Children for the Future’, ‘Striving for Academic Excellence’, ‘Developing Leaders of Change’, and ‘Equity, Diversity and Justice’.

-• Governors noted and celebrated the superb strategic work the school has delivered to provide an exceptional personal development offer for all pupils.
-This included expanding the school’s extra-curricular offer with a varied range of opportunities each half-term.
+Governors noted and celebrated the superb strategic work the school has delivered to provide an exceptional personal development offer for all pupils.
+This included continuing to deliver the school’s exceptional extra-curricular programme with a varied range of opportunities each half-term.
 Participation rates at these extra-curricular clubs were exceptionally high.

-• Reports from the meetings between the SEND lead teacher and the link Governor were received.
+Reports from the meetings between the SEND lead teacher and the link Governor were received.
 Reports from Link subject governors were received.
+Additional support was provided by increasing the staff team to meet the need of learners – this was discussed at length and approved.

 Premises, Health and Safety

-• Issues related to the school buildings and premises were discussed with forthcoming plans for improvement.
-The Governors see it as a priority to progress the plans for the further development of the Nursery, which has been held up by the pandemic.
+Issues related to the school buildings and premises were discussed with forthcoming plans for improvement, namely the regeneration of the ‘hub’ and looking forward to the new Reception 2025 building.

 Governance arrangements:

-• Full meetings of the of each of the Resources/Audit, Premises and Standards Committees were held three times during the year.
-Some meetings were by Zoom, but increasingly we have moved to face-to-face meetings.
+Full meetings of the of each of the Resources/Audit, Premises and Standards Committees were held three times during the year.

-• Also, there were regular meetings of the following committees; Budget, Nursery and Wellbeing.
+Also, there were regular meetings of the following committees; Audit & Resources, Budget, Nursery and Wellbeing.

 A separate document in the Governors’ section of the school website details the attendance of each individual governor at these meetings.
 Governors had good attendance at meetings.